collisior/Scheduling-System/README.md

 Language used: Java
+Below queuing systems has a stochastic process whose state space is the set {0,1,2,3,...} where the value corresponds to the number of customers in the system, including any currently in service.

 # M/M/1 Simulation
-An M/M/1 queue is a stochastic process whose state space is the set {0,1,2,3,...} where the value corresponds to the number of customers in the system, including any currently in service.

 Arrivals occur at rate λ according to a Poisson process and move the process from state i to i + 1.
 Service times have an exponential distribution with rate parameter μ in the M/M/1 queue, where 1/μ is the mean service time.